Shimron Hetmyer

 Shimron Odilon Hetmyer (born 26 December 1996) is a Guyanese cricketer who plays as a top order batsman for the West Indies cricket team.
 Hetmyer captained the Windies to win the 2016 Under-19 Cricket World Cup.
 During 2018 the International Cricket Council (ICC) named Hetmyer as one of the five breakout stars in men's cricket.
-He is also the current captain of CPL side Guyana Amazon Warriors.
+He was also the captain of the Guyana Amazon Warriors in the 2022 season of the Caribbean Premier League.

 Domestic and T20 franchise career

 He made his Twenty20 (T20) debut in the 2016 Caribbean Premier League (CPL) for the Guyana Amazon Warriors, and was retained for the 2017 edition.
 In August 2018, he became the youngest batsman to score a century in the CPL, when he made 100 runs for Guyana Amazon Warriors against the Jamaica Tallawahs.

 In October 2018, Cricket West Indies (CWI) awarded him a red-ball contract for the 2018–19 season.

 In December 2018, he was bought by the Royal Challengers Bangalore in the player auction for the 2019 Indian Premier League.
 In March 2019, he was named as one of eight players to watch by the International Cricket Council (ICC) ahead of the 2019 Indian Premier League tournament.
 He was released by the Royal Challengers Bangalore ahead of the 2020 IPL auction.
 In the 2020 IPL auction, he was bought by the Delhi Capitals ahead of the 2020 Indian Premier League.

 In July 2020, he was named in the Guyana Amazon Warriors squad for the 2020 Caribbean Premier League.

 In May 2021, in the mini-player replacement draft for the remainder of the postponed 2021 Pakistan Super League, Hetmyer was signed by the Multan Sultans as a replacement for Mahmudullah.

 In the 2022 IPL Auction, Hetmyer was bought by the Rajasthan Royals.